felixmerz00/hpc_esc_401_solutions/exercise_session_10/README.md

 How many map and reduction operations were performed?
 For each word one map operation is done.
 In total 538568 operations.
 There are 538568 words.
 47090 of them are unique.
 The program performed 538568-47090=491478 reduce operations.

-How many lines/entries were treated? \newline
+How many lines/entries were treated?

 In the mapping step 35371 lines were treated.
 In the reduction step 538568 were treated. \\
 Map input records=35371, Reduce input records=538568 \\
 These two output files were created: output/_SUCCESS and output/part-00000.